 They say that too many cooks spoil the broth, but together with experts Dr Rachel Edwards-Stuart and Lily Soutter we’ve developed the Dream Food recipe series.
 Read on and explore a winning combination of nutrition, science and flavour-pairing expertise to get your sleep schedule back on track.

 There are many ingredients that are readily available and beneficial for a goods nights sleep, but did you know that the elements of one can counteract another if paired incorrectly?
-After investigating the properties of the these ingredients, our expert nutritionist and food scientist Lily and Rachel have teamed up to create a three-course Dream Food dinner menu guaranteed to send you off to sleep soundly.
+After investigating the properties of these ingredients, our expert nutritionist and food scientist Lily and Rachel have teamed up to create a three-course Dream Food dinner menu guaranteed to send you off to sleep soundly.

 Sustainably sourced mackerel, organic kiwi, Kalamata olive, and baby spinach salad

 Kiwi: eating kiwi on a daily basis has been linked to substantial improvements in sleep quality and quantity.
 It has two characteristics that make it a strong sleep-promoting food: its high antioxidant levels and its high serotonin levels.
 Serotonin converts to the sleep hormone melatonin, which in turn aids with sleep.
 Kiwi is a true sleep superfood.

 Mackerel: oily fish is an amazing source of healthy omega-3 fatty acids.
 A higher intake of omega-3 fats has been shown to stimulate the release of our sleep hormone melatonin.
 Mackerel is also a source of vitamin B6, which plays an essential role in the production of both serotonin and melatonin.